jvalue/ods/README.md

 ![alt](doc/configuration-example/ds05_trigger.jpg)

 The configuration of the data source is now finished.
 In the overview, you see the recently created data source.
-Rembember the id on the left to the Datasource name, we will need it in the next step.
+Remember the id on the left to the Datasource name, we will need it in the next step.
 ![alt](doc/configuration-example/ds06_overview.jpg)